 Then we can see many ways to reduce stress, increase social relations and job satisfaction, and increase self-esteem.
 In fact, agile approaches make this kind of culture possible.

 Why do you want to measure happiness?
 When I ask my clients, they tell me they think happier people are more engaged and work harder.
 It's possible.
-I have not seen any correlation between happiness and engagement or hard work.
-However, I have seen a significant correlation between happiness and engagement and hard work.
+I do not see any correlation between a person's happiness and their engagement or hard work.
+Happiness has many more facets.
+However, I have seen people become more satisfied — and engaged — as a result of hard work.

 If you want to measure happiness, I won't stop you.
 However, you can't control people's happiness.
 You have many levers to increase their satisfaction.
 I prefer to work on what I can control.